 About the classes

-For Bank On certification and the opportunity to set up a checking account, program participants must complete five financial education classes totaling five to eight hours.
+For Bank On certification and the opportunity to set up a checking account, program participants must complete three financial education classes totaling five hours.

 - United Way of Treasure Valley